-- 20 Predation on some species by hatchery-origin smolts is less likely than competition because of fish size. - 21 Some reports suggest that hatchery-origin fish can prey on fish one-half their length (Pearsons and Fritts - 22 1999; HSRG 2004), but other studies concluded hatchery-origin predators prefer fish one-third or less - their length (Hillman and Mullan 1989; Beauchamp 1990; Cannamela 1992).
-Thus, past predation by - spring Chinook Salmon hatchery smolts was limited to fish less than 2.8 inches, because mean length of - 25 hatchery steelhead at release is usually less than 8.3 inches, and mean size of hatchery spring Chinook - 26 Salmon at release is even smaller, usually less than 6.7 inches (NMFS 2018b, 2018c).
-The average size - of most natural-origin fish encountered by juvenile hatchery fish limits the effects of predation (NMFS - 28 2018b).
+17 and outmigrate soon thereafter.
+During these release periods, some natural-origin salmon and steelhead their length (Hillman and Mullan 1989; Beauchamp 1990; Cannamela 1992).
+Thus, past predation by spring Chinook Salmon hatchery smolts was limited to fish less than 2.8 inches, because mean length of hatchery steelhead at release is usually less than 8.3 inches, and mean size of hatchery spring Chinook Salmon at release is even smaller, usually less than 6.7 inches (NMFS 2018b, 2018c).
+The average size of most natural-origin fish encountered by juvenile hatchery fish limits the effects of predation (NMFS